 The Epson ET-4760 has a good printing speed.
 It prints documents in black and white much faster than the Epson Expression ET-2750 does, although it's not that much quicker at handling color documents.
 It also prints photos very slowly.
 On the upside, its input tray holds quite a bit of plain paper.

-Photo printing quality is decent.
+Photo printing quality on the Epson ET-4760 is just okay.
 While there's good precision in the details, the colors have a flat tone.
 The yellow in particular isn't very vibrant, and there is banding present in the grayscale.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

-The Epson iPrint app is good.
+The Epson ET-4760 uses the Epson iPrint app, which has outstanding features.
 You can print, scan, and copy directly from the app, perform maintenance tasks like firmware updates or printhead cleaning, and check the ink levels.